rotem227/ovalo-react/README.md

 ```
 The state will be updated only in the `Footer` component, without affect the `Counter` component.

-## Exposing The Segments State To The 'Window' Level
+## Exposing The Segments State In The 'Window' Level

 The segments state can be exposed in the 'window' level, so that external an external source can affect the app state.